Amir Ardeshir DVM, MPVM, PhD

 Jenessa Gjeltema, DVM, Dipl.
 ACZM

-Affiliated departments: Karen C. Drayer Wildlife Health Center and Department of Medicine and Epidemiology
+Affiliated departments: UC Davis One Health Institute, Karen C. Drayer Wildlife Health Center, and Department of Medicine and Epidemiology

 Possible student research projects include:

-Investigation of the health effects of microplastic pollution within terrestrial ecosystems
+- Investigation of the health effects of plastic pollution in animals and ecosystems

 To contact Dr. Gjeltema - firstname.lastname@example.org